nautobot/nautobot-app-golden-config/docs/user/troubleshooting/troubleshoot_credentials.md

 This will cover some things to check for each of the credentials classes supported.

 - Environment Variables
-    - Make sure the `PLUGIN_CONFIG` is correct and the credentials class is not typo'd.
+    - Make sure the `PLUGIN_CONFIG` is correct and the credentials class do not have a typo.

     ```python
     PLUGINS_CONFIG = {